piyush-kurur/piyush-kurur.github.io/contents/posts/2014-01-11-Typed-lambda-calculus.md

 all statements.
 It is this definition of inconsistency that is easier to work with in the type theoretic framework.
-We say that a type theoretic system, i.e. the under lying typed $λ$-calculus and its type inference rules, is inconsistent if every type in inhabited.
+We say that a type theoretic system, i.e. the under lying typed $λ$-calculus and its type inference rules, is *inconsistent* if *every* type in *inhabited*.
 This makes sense because an inhabitant of a type $τ$ is the proof of the statement (associated) to $τ$.
 In this section, we want to connect consistency and the ability to do recursion.
 In fact, arbitrary recursion, or equivalently a uniform way to compute fixed points, is dangerous from a consistency perspective.

 We saw that the typed $λ$-calculus that we defined does not support fixed point combinators and therefore does not support recursion.
 This